 Verses 6 & 7 are so powerful for us to reflect upon: ""I am the LORD, and I do not change.
 That is why you descendants of Jacob are not already completely destroyed.
 Ever since the days of your ancestors, you have scorned my laws and failed to obey them.
 Now return to me, and I will return to you," says the LORD Almighty."
 As I reflect back upon our One Year Bible readings this year, it is so true that God does not change.
 He has shown so much compassion over and over again to the Israelites in the Old Testament.
 And he continues to show so much compassion to us today over and over again.
 In light of God's holy and unchanging love and compassion for us, will we return to Him?
 As you look back on our One Year Bible readings this year, do you agree with God's statement here that He does not change?
 Do you believe that all the way from the Old Testament's Genesis to the New Testament's Revelation God does not change?

 Verse 10 is one of my favorites and one of the most challenging in the Bible: "Bring all the tithes into the storehouse so there will be enough food in my Temple.
 If you do," says the LORD Almighty, "I will open the windows of heaven for you.
 I will pour out a blessing so great you won't have enough room to take it in!
 Try it!
 Let me prove it to you!"
 This verse has and will continue to be interpreted so many ways.
 Check out the NIV translation of Malachi 3:10 (slightly different than the NLT version above) - "Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this," says the LORD Almighty, "and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it."
 It is very rare in the Bible that God says "test me" and follows it up with an incredible promise of a blessing.
-In 2011, will you test God with a tithe?
-In 2011, will you trust God with your tithe?
+This next year, will you test God with a tithe?
+In this new year, will you trust God with your tithe?